yonggqiii/it5100a-notes/src/course_introduction/sections/functional_programming.md

 and Python (which you should all be relatively familiar with).

 ### Things You Need
 For this course, you will need the following software:

--   The Glasgow Haskell Compiler (GHC)
+-   The Glasgow Haskell Compiler (GHC) (recommended: GHC 9.4.8 or newer)

 -   Python 3.12 (note the version; we shall be using new features)